Status: affected by circulating vaccine-derived poliovirus 2 (cVDPV2)

 Polio this week in Mali

-- No cVDPV2 case was reported this week.
-The total number of cVDPV2 cases reported remains one.
+- No cVDPV2 was reported this week.
+There were two cases reported in 2022.

 WHO risk assessment